streamr-dev/network/packages/client/README.md

 ```

 ### Requesting a resend of historical events with subscriptions
-By default `subscribe` will not resend historical data, only subscribe to real time messages.
-In order to fetch historical messages the stream needs to have [storage enabled](#storage).
+By default `subscribe` will not request a resend of historical data, but only subscribe to real time messages.

-Note that only one of the resend options can be used for a particular subscription.
-The default functionality is to resend nothing, only subscribe to messages from the subscription moment onwards.

-One can either fetch the historical sent messages with the `resend` method:
+One can either fetch historical messages with the `resend` method:
 ```js
 // Fetches the last 10 messages stored for the stream const resend1 = await streamr.resend(